gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 ## Cross-Site Request Forgery (CSRF)

-Cross-Site request forgery is a type of exploit that which deceives the browser to execute unauthorized actions.
+Cross-Site request forgery is a type of exploit that deceives the browser into executing unauthorized actions.
 By default, in any request made, the browser automatically appends any stored cookies of the destination domain.
-Combining this with a crafted request, an malicious website can read and write data without the user's action or knowledge.
+Combining this with a crafted request, a malicious website can read and write data without the user's action or knowledge.

 For example, assume that the comments in your blog are sent in a form similar to this one: